GabeHart17/ubuntu_customizations/README.md

 ---
 This is easy to do from the terminal using `v4l2-ctl`, but it's a pain to have to do it every time.
 Place the files `c920.rules` in `/etc/udev/rules.d` and `c920_focus.sh` in `/usr/local/bin`.
 Make `c920_focus.sh` executable.
 Autofocus occasionally comes back on; run `c920_focus.sh` manually to fix when needed.

+Fingerprint authentication for sudo
+---
+If your laptop has a fingerprint sensor and you would like to be able to use it to authenticate when using `sudo`, run `sudo pam-auth-update` and mark the fingerprint sensor option.

 Useful tools
 ===
 Small utilities and other odds and ends.